 Do you have a story or circumstance where you felt blind-sided by stress and it changed your perspective?

-What is your mechanism to quell anxiety, stress, or emotional upset?
+What is your mechanism to reduce stress, quell anxiety, or emotional upset?

 I’m curious and would love to know.
 Drop a comment below.